Flyovers in Chennai

-Chennai is home to the second largest vehicular population in India, behind New Delhi.
+Chennai is home to one of the largest road networks in India.
 The total road network in the city's metropolitan area is 2,780 km.
 With Chennai's vehicular population having experienced a surge in the late 1990s, several flyovers were built to reduce the traffic congestion in the city.
 Of about ₹ 15,600 million invested by the state government between 2005 and 2016, Chennai cornered a major chunk of the investment.
 As of 2016, there were 42 functional flyovers in the city and about 30 bridges, catering to the city's vehicular population of about 12 million, including about 600,000 cars.
 In addition, more than 36 flyovers are in the pipeline.

 Beginnings

 The city's first flyover is the Anna Flyover at the Gemini Circle built in 1973, which was the third in India, after the ones at Kemps Corner and Marine Drive in Mumbai.
 It was also the longest flyover in the country when it was built.
 No major flyovers were built in the following 20 years or so.
 The number of flyovers in the city began to rise in the late 1990s when a string of nine flyovers were built across the city during the tenure of the then Mayor of the city, M. K. Stalin.